whereisrysmind/pm5-connection-examples/README.md

 - **HTTPS Required**: Web Bluetooth only works over secure connections
 - **User Gesture**: Connection must be initiated by user interaction
 - **Permissions**: Browser will request permission for each device

-## License

-MIT License - see project root for details.